 Our approach exploits the multiple image-based and procedural-based rules for planting.
 It consists of preprocessing and runtime steps.
 The preprocessing trains an initial deep segmentation network on 12-month images.
 Then, using a three-tier set of urban vegetation management rules and our procedural modeling system, it trains generative networks for four different urban space configurations (residential, industrial, roadside, and park).
-Given 12 monthly satellite snapshots (i.e., Planetscope Daily Imagery at three meters per pixel, or 3mpp [42]), the runtime first performs an initial segmentation and clustering into the four mentioned types.
+Given 12 monthly satellite snapshots (i.e., PlanetScope Daily Imagery at three meters per pixel, or 3 mpp [41]), the runtime first performs an initial segmentation and clustering into the four mentioned types.
 Then, the generative modeling engine produces a tree distribution map for each cluster.
-Finally, from the map tree coverage, locations, and counts are obtained.
+Finally, from the map tree coverage, locations, and counts are obtained (Fig. 1).

-We evaluated our method on four diverse cities: Chicago, Austin, Indianapolis - USA, and Lagos - Nigeria (spanning 84-225 km2 and containing 17,652-144,788trees).
+We evaluated our method on four diverse cities: Chicago, Austin, Indianapolis-USA, and Lagos-Nigeria (spanning 84-225 km2 and containing 17,652-144,788 trees).
 Our tree coverage and count calculations occur in seconds.
 We compare to ground truth (GT) tree counts and obtain an accuracy of 87-97%.
 We also compare our coverage estimation to other more costly methodologies, including ground-based crowd-sourced individual tree data and deep learning-based approaches, obtaining similar or better results but in only a fraction of the time and cost.
-We claim the following contributions: (1) segmentation of urban spatio-temporal satellite imagery into tree coverage, grass, and other areas; (2) clustering vegetation canopy into urban configurations (e.g., residential, industrial, roadside, parks/forestry); (3) estimation of tree locations to simulate proper tree count and placement; (4) creation of ground-truth datasets of approximately 10-20% of each city that identifies tree cover, counts, and placements that are released to others for further studies (see Sec.
+We claim the following contributions: (1) segmentation of urban spatio-temporal satellite imagery into tree coverage, grass, and other areas; (2) clustering vegetation canopy into urban configurations (e.g., residential, industrial, roadside, parks/forestry); (3) estimation of tree locations to simulate proper tree count and placement; (4) creation of ground-truth datasets of approximately 10-20% of each city that identifies tree cover, counts, and placements that are released to others for further studies (see Sect.
 3.1).

-2 Related Work
+2 Related work

-Procedural Urban Tree Generation: Urban procedural modeling has had much success in modeling and reconstruction [34,36].
-Procedural modeling of vegetation has a long history [45].
-While realistic modeling of vegetation is important in weather simulations and urban ecology modeling (e.g., [3,5]), most simulated city models use vegetation for aesthetic purposes and interactive simulations [25].
-Recent works attempt to procedurally reconstruct trees by using deep learning [28, 31], but do not focus on tree localization.
-Several works focus on using point-cloud data (e.g., [18, 50]) and they focus primarily on ground level data and small regions.
-In contrast, in our work, we use procedural modeling to assist with determining tree localization (e.g., coverage)and count) in real-world settings that scales to large areas or entire cities.
+Procedural Urban Tree Generation: Urban procedural modeling has had much success in modeling and reconstruction [33,35].
+Procedural modeling of vegetation has a long history [44].
+While realistic modeling of vegetation is important in weather simulations and urban ecology modeling (e.g., [2,4]), most simulated city models use vegetation for aesthetic purposes and interactive simulations [24].
+Recent works attempt to procedurally reconstruct trees by using deep learning [27,30], but do not focus on tree localization.
+Several works focus on using point-cloud data (e.g., [17,49]), and they focus primarily on ground-level data and small regions.
+In contrast, in our work, we use procedural modeling in determining tree localization (e.g., coverage and count) in real-world settings that scales to large areas or entire cities.

-Our work most closely relates to [1] and [37].
-Niese et al. [37] used high-resolution aerial and satellite imagery to generate tree coverage maps and used procedural rules to plant trees in urban configurations, using NYC Open Data [11] at 0.3 mpp.
+Our work most closely relates to [51] and [36].
+Niese et al. [36] used high-resolution aerial and satellite imagery to generate tree coverage maps and used procedural rules to plant trees in urban configurations, using NYC Open Data [10] at 0.3 mpp.
 This work focused on photorealism from various viewing angles in NYC; tree count and land cover correctness were not addressed.
-Yao et al. [1] used high-resolution satellite imagery and several deep networks (AlexNet [26], U-Net [46], and VGG-Net [49]) to output tree counts using density regression, but they do not output tree locations.
-Moreover, [1] uses 0.8mpp data on several provinces in China.
-Our method outperforms their average count accuracies of 62-83%.
+Yao et al. [51] used high-resolution satellite imagery and several deep networks (AlexNet [25], U-Net [45], and VGG-Net [48]) to output tree counts using density regression, but they do not output tree locations.
+Moreover, [51] uses 0.8 mpp data on several provinces in China.
+Our method outperforms their average count accuracies of 62- 83%.
 Moreover, we also pursue outputting tree locations, which is not performed by prior work.